 Since the year 2000, the number of international schools around the world has more than trebled

 Thirty years ago, the chance of finding an international school was, at best, sporadic.
 Today, well over 2,000 cities have at least one good international school, and several leading cities have 100 or more.

-Many international schools cater for a healthy mixture of expatriate and local children, and international schools continue to gain a reputation for preparing children well for higher education opportunities throughout the world.
+Many international schools cater for a healthy mix of expatriate and local children, and international schools continue to gain a reputation for preparing children well for higher education and career opportunities throughout the world.